MoritzLaurer/prompt_templates/docs/index.md

 <antThinking>Creating a tic-tac-toe game in Python is a good candidate for an artifact.
 It's a self- ...
 ```

 If you use an LLM client that expects a format different to the OpenAI messages standard, you can easily reformat the prompt for this client.
+For example with Anthropic:

 ```python
 >>> from anthropic import Anthropic